HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 # Methods and Functionality

 ## Parsing and Getting Values
-`yieldplotlib` uses a file node and directory structure to parse the yield output or input packages from AYO and EXOSIMS.
+`yieldplotlib` uses a file node and directory structure to parse the yield output packages from AYO and EXOSIMS.
 It then uses a user generated `key_map` to link the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
-This `key_map` is automatically generated from a CSV file which is hosted on the repository and automatically updated on a daily basis daily from an active development version hosted on Google Sheets for broader collaboration.
+This `key_map` is generated from a CSV file in the repository which is automatically updated on a daily basis daily from an active development version hosted on Google Sheets for broader collaboration.
 An example few lines from the CSV file can be found in the following table.